elugens/hello-javascript/docs/bonus-javascript-design-patterns/introduction-to-design-patterns/defining-a-pattern.md

       <strong>Interview Response:</strong> The process used to create a new design pattern include documentation of your intent, motivation, structural representation, and code examples.<br/><br/>
     </div>
     <div>
       <strong>Technical Response:</strong> The process used to create a new design pattern includes documentation of your intent, motivation, structural representation, and code examples.
 Intent covers the problems and solutions and describes what the design does.
-The motivation explains the problem in detail and how the pattern will solve the problem.
-The structure covers a diagram of classes and objects that maps each part of the pattern and how they are related.
-A code example must be provided to give a clear representation of the design.
+The motivation explains the problem in detail and how the pattern solves the problem.
+The structure includes a class and object diagram that depicts each aspect of the pattern and how they are connected.
+A code example gets provided to represent the design.
     </div>
   </div>
 </details>